MRU-W23-CS1/instructions/README.md

 # COMP 1501 Instructions Repo
 Instructions for assignments and lab exercises will be published in this repository.

+:beetle: :bug: :ant: Find a bug in the instructions?
+You can [submit a bug report](https://github.com/MRU-W23-CS1/instructions/issues)! :ant: :bug: :beetle:

 ## Lab Exercise Submission Summary
 Labs are marked pass/fail based on passing a minimum threshold.
 They are automatically graded through GitHub, but manually updated in D2L each week.